Skip to content

 Is It Hard to Get Into Western New Mexico University?
 Acceptance Rate & Requirements

 Western New Mexico University, located in Silver City, New Mexico, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 34%.
+The graduation rate is roughly 34%.

 Can I Afford It?